jamaybyrone/Next-Auth-Custom-Cognito/README.md

 There are two applications in this project called 'main' and 'members', main is the signin, signup etc application.. whereas members is a protected area only accessible once logged in.

-Once users are signed in, they're put into a very simple user table in [DynamoDB](https://aws.amazon.com/pm/dynamodb/).
+Once users are signed in, they're put into a very simple user table in [PostgreSQL](https://www.postgresql.org/download/).

+All signed-in users sessions are stored in a logged in history table.
+This gives you traceability across devices and accounts.

 So if you come across a bug, raise a PR!, if you think there is a better way of doing something, raise a PR!